 The Amigo Data Add-on makes it simple to import MySQL Data to Google Sheets, allowing you to concentrate on analyzing the data instead.

 You can install the Amigo Data Add-on on Google Workspace Marketplace from here.
+And connect mysql to google sheets very easily.

 Hope this article helped you!